-PREVALENCE
+INCIDENCE AND PREVALENCE

-According to U.S. epidemiologic data from Olmsted County, Minnesota, the incidence of developing a CRAO is approximately 1 per 100,000.
-Similarly, the incidence reported from Korea was 7 to10 cases per 100,000 among individuals aged 65 to 89 years, increasing with age.
+According to U.S. epidemiologic data from Olmsted County, Minnesota, the incidence of developing a CRAO is approximately 1 per 100,000.29 Similarly, the incidence reported from Korea was 7 to 10 cases per 100,000 among individuals aged 65 to 89 years, increasing with age.15 age.30 In the 10-year follow-up of this cohort from the Blue Mountains Eye Study, the incidence of retinal emboli increased to a 3% risk in the 1952 10-year survivors.31 Age was the key risk factor and there was not a significant gender predilection.

 Branch retinal artery occlusions are also uncommon.
-In an Australian study of 3654 subjects over 49 years of age screened by means of a detailed eye examination, asymptomatic retinal emboli were present in about 1.4% of the population (95% confidence interval [CI] = 1.0-1.8), increasing with age.
-In the 10-year follow-up of this cohort from the Blue Mountains Eye Study, the incidence of retinal emboli increased to a 3% risk in the 1952 10-year survivors.
-Age was the key risk factor and there was not a significant gender predilection.
+In an Australian study of 3654 subjects over 49 years of age screened by means of a detailed eye examination, asymptomatic retinal emboli were present in about 1.4% of the population (95% confidence interval [CI] = 1.0-1.8), increasing with